TEMPLE BETH-EL Corner of Kennedy Boulevard and Harrison Avenue

 the African-American parishioners to hold their Easter service at

 the Temple.
-This has led to a continuation of the practice as Clair
+This led to a continuation of the practice as Clair

-Memorial holds its Sunday services in the social hall.
+Memorial held its Sunday services in the social hall until its own church building re-opened.

 In August 2001, the Congress of Racial Equality (CORE) presented